i2y/edda/README.md

 | **MySQL** | Production with existing MySQL infrastructure | ✅ Yes | ✅ Yes | Suitable for production - Good choice if you already use MySQL |

 **Important**: For multi-process or multi-pod deployments (K8s, Docker Compose with multiple replicas, etc.), you **must** use PostgreSQL or MySQL.
 SQLite supports multiple async workers within a single process, but its table-level locking makes it unsuitable for multi-process/multi-pod scenarios.

+> **Tip**: For PostgreSQL, install the `postgres-notify` extra for near-instant event delivery using LISTEN/NOTIFY instead of polling.

 ### Development Installation